Symptoms & Causes For Eating Disorders

 What is orthorexia?

-What triggers episodes of emotional eating, excessive food intake, or vomiting?
+What triggers emotional eating, excessive food intake, or vomiting?

-What should you not tell a person with an eating disorder?
+What not to say to someone with an eating disorder?

 If someone is in the process of getting an eating disorder treated, or has shared their diagnosis to you, it becomes especially important to be mindful of your language around food and weight.
 Advice like “just eat” or “just stop eating” neglect to consider how eating disorders affect one’s ability to interact with food and nutrition in a healthy manner.
 Statements about someone’s weight or weight-related appearance may also do more harm than benefithe